mvdkleijn/Albums/README.txt

 NOTES
 -----

-	The table names mentioned above can be changed in ServeModel.php and AlbumsModel.php if they conflict with anything.
+	The table names mentioned above can be changed in ServeModel.php and AlbumsModel.php if they conflict with existing tables in your database.

 	TO DO LIST (In no particular order)